FIWARE/tutorials.IoT-over-IOTA/README.md

 This application builds on the components created in [previous tutorials](https://github.com/FIWARE/tutorials.IoT-Agent/).
-It will make use of two FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) and the [IoT Agent for UltraLight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/).
+It will make use of two FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) and the [IoT Agent for JSON](https://fiware-iotagent-json.readthedocs.io/en/latest/).
 Usage of the Orion Context Broker is sufficient for an application to qualify as _“Powered by FIWARE”_.
 Both the Orion Context Broker and the IoT Agent rely on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the information they hold.
 We will also be using the dummy IoT devices created in the